EpicGamesExt/PixelStreamingInfrastructure/RELEASING.md

 If there is no PR for the release then no changesets have been added.
 If you still need to publish packages, then do the following:
 1. Make changes to the package.json files of the packages you require publishing.
-2. Make sure the version numbers are increases appropriately.
+2. Make sure the version numbers are increased appropriately.
 3. Push these changes to the release branch.
 4. This will kick off the [publish action](https://github.com/EpicGamesExt/PixelStreamingInfrastructure/actions/workflows/changesets-publish-npm-packages.yml) and publish as described in the previous steps.